Secure server - SFTP with SSH lock down procedures¶

 <VirtualHost *:80> ServerName www.site2.com ServerAdmin email@example.com DocumentRoot /var/www/sub-domains/com.site2/html DirectoryIndex index.php index.htm index.html Alias /icons/ /var/www/icons/ CustomLog "/var/log/httpd/com.site2.www-access_log" combined ErrorLog "/var/log/httpd/com.site2.www-error_log" <Directory /var/www/sub-domains/com.site2/html> Options -ExecCGI -Indexes AllowOverride None Order deny,allow Deny from all Allow from all Satisfy all </Directory> </VirtualHost>

-Once the two configuration files are created, go ahead and link them from within
+When finished creating the two configuration files, link them from within

 ln -s ../sites-available/com.site1 ln -s ../sites-available/com.site2